Gallardo994/LaptopToolBox/docs/README.md

 - More localizations
 - Improved codebase

+Planned:
+- Overall overhaul of the code
+- Fix all UI stutters due to executing long-running tasks on the main thread
+- Implement undervolt for AMD CPUs
+- Improve overall UI
+- Driver & Bios update notifications
+- New version notifications
+- "Max charge" button (MacOS-style) to ignore battery charge limit only once
+- Fix display detection if Mux is switched to dGPU-only
+- Optimize overall code and reduce CPU usage, fix tons of allocations

+Regressions:
+- TODO: Right-clicking tray icon currently has no effect

 ## Why?

 The original upstream refuses to accept any PRs without giving any explanations.